Code

 These objects are used extensively in data analysis

-Vectors are probably your most common object in R, but we will start with scalars (which are treated as a special case in R).
+Vectors are probably your most common object in R, but we will start with scalars.

 Make your first scalar